Personal Loans for Self-Employed: How to Qualify and Best Options

 Since income may be harder to verify, lenders rely heavily on your credit profile.

-Good credit (Credit score of 670+) = typically better rates, easier approvals.
+Good credit (Credit score of 670+) = better rates, easier approvals.

-Fair or poor credit = typically fewer options, higher interest.
+Fair or poor credit = fewer financing options, higher interest.

-Pro tip: If you’re shopping for loans for self employed bad credit, consider paying down revolving debt, fixing errors on your credit report, or adding a co-signer.
+Pro tip: If your credit score is holding you back, consider paying down revolving debt, fixing errors on your credit report or adding a co-signer.

-Lenders want to know why you’re borrowing: debt consolidation, medical expenses, or even business-related costs.
+Lenders want to know why you’re borrowing: debt consolidation, medical expenses or even business-related costs.
 Be specific and realistic about repayment plans.
-Borrowing only what you truly need can make lenders more comfortable.
+When you're planning out your budget remember that you're paying back the money you borrowed with interest.

 Not every lender views self employed personal loans the same way.
 Here’s how the main options stack up: